Stock Market Timeline

 4. Are your results dependent on luck, skill, or guesswork?

 You don’t need to pick the right stocks, funds, real estate or other investments – Bank On Yourself lets you focus on other, more fun things and worry less.
-Imagine not having to know the best way to invest money and not having to figure out how to bump up your returns
+Imagine not having to know the best way to invest money.

-Before making your first premium payment, you can know your guaranteed minimum annual increase, and the minimum value of the plan in any given year
+Before you decide to move forward with a policy, you can know your guaranteed minimum annual increase, and the minimum value of the policy in any given year.

 Stocks and Mutual Funds

 Results depend on picking the right stocks, funds or money managers.
-80% of all mutual funds and 80% of all investment advisory newsletters underperform the overall market over the long term (Source: Hulbert Financial Digest – July 2009 cover story)
+80% of all mutual funds and 80% of all investment advisory services underperform the overall market over the long term (Source: Hulbert Financial Digest).

 5. Does your money grow more efficiently every year?

-Note: Your cash value is guaranteed to be equal to your death benefit at maturity, and your death benefit increases due to the features of this kind of policy.
-No two policies are alike.
-To find out your bottom-line results if you added Bank On Yourself to your financial plan, request a free Analysis
+Note: Your cash value is guaranteed to be equal to your death benefit at maturity, and your death benefit increases due to the little-known riders included in a properly structured Bank On Yourself-type policy.
+However, no two Bank On Yourself policies are alike – each one is custom-tailored to the client’s unique situation.
+To find out your bottom-line results if you added Bank On Yourself to your financial plan, request a free Analysis here.

 Stocks and Mutual Funds